 "Lotta Schelin is a top-class striker.
 I've met her before and she's a nice person.
 Elodie Thomis is extremely fast and as a team we'll need to keep a close eye on them," she continued.
 "We'll see what happens, but I think they respect us as well.
 It's always 0-0 at the start.
 Even if we don't win we'll still be able to leave the pitch with our heads held high and be proud of what we've achieved this year.
 On top of that, we'll need a new objective for next season."

-While Lyon's frontline is undoubtedly dangerous, it is not only Schelin and Co who know where the goal is.
+*Nose for goal *While Lyon's frontline is undoubtedly dangerous, it is not only Schelin and Co who know where the goal is.
 Anyone who has witnessed Pohlers in action will be aware of the threat she poses.
 The Wolfsburg forward can seemingly score from anywhere on the pitch and is equally menacing with either foot or in the air.

 It is no coincidence that she became the all-time leading goalscorer in the Champions League this season, with 42 goals in 38 games.
 "I only care about winning," Pohlers explained.
 "If me scoring helps make that happen then great, but for me the most important thing is to be successful.
 It doesn't matter who gets the goals."